 We hope that students will

-- be inspired by the elegance and simplicity of the physical laws that govern the world;
+- be inspired by the elegance and simplicity of the physical laws that govern the natural world;

-- be inspired by their own ability to understand subtle phenomena from first principles; and
+- be inspired by their own ability to understand everyday phenomena from first principles;

 - appreciate developments beyond classical physics, including the counterintuitive yet understandable and enormously successful theories of